haccker1357/pwn.college.eashan/Hello Hackers.md

 2)Once we enter the command and click enter ,the command will be executed and a new prompt will open waiting for the next command.
 3)Commands in Linux are case sensitive: hello is different from HELLO.
 4)After every command we need to click enter key to run it .
+5)How to launch a terminal and how and what a command is.
+ Command: It is a insturuction given by the user in the terminal to perform a specific task.

 ## Intro to Arguments
 In this challenge, to get the flag, you must run the hello command with an